ZhuiCode/liburi/README.md

 You may wish to do similar for your own forks, if you intend to maintain them.

+The [`debian`](debian) directory contains the logic required to build a Debian package for liburi, except for the `changelog`.
+This is used by the system that auto-deploys packages for the production [Research & Education Space](https://bbcarchdev.github.io/res/), and so if you need a modified version to suit your own deployment needs, it’s probably easiest to maintain a fork of this repository with your changes in.

 ## Contributing

 If you’d like to contribute to liburi, [fork this repository](https://github.com/bbcarchdev/liburi/fork) and commit your changes to the